-- 34. In this sense, carbon taxes can be seen as a specific type of environmental taxes, as per the OECD definition of "[taxes] whose tax base is a physical unit (or a proxy of it) that ha[ve] a proven specific negative impact on the environment", 9 for example CO2. - 35.
-Environmental taxes, in turn, can be seen as a subset of environmentally related taxes, defined as "any compulsory, unrequited payment to general government levied on tax-bases deemed to be of particular environmental relevance."
-(OECD, 2004).
-(DECD, 2004).
+33. In this sense, carbon taxes can be seen as a specific type of environmental taxes, as per the OECD definition of "[taxes] whose tax base is a physical unit (or a proxy of it) that ha[ve] a proven specific negative impact on the environment".10 For example, in the case of a carbon tax, the physical unit would be CO2.
+It is important to note the inclusion of the "purpose and effect" doctrine to the definition of environmental tax.

+34. Environmental taxes, in turn, can be seen as a subset of environmentally related taxes, defined as "any compulsory, unrequited payment to general government levied on tax-bases deemed to be of particular environmental relevance."11 (OECD, 2004).12